jmikola/fb-events-widget/README.md

 ### Configuration

-The `src/` directory includes a `parameters.ini.dist` file, which should be copied to `parameters.ini` and populated with your Facebook application's ID and secret key.
+The `src/` directory includes a `config.php.dist` file, which should be copied to `config.php` and customized with your Facebook application's ID and secret key.
+Additionally, you may specify a Google Analytics ID.

   [1]: http://silex.sensiolabs.org/
   [2]: http://getcomposer.org/